-In this article it is not possible to comment upon the arbitrations because those are confidential.
+In this article it is not possible to comment on the arbitrations because those are confidential.
 Neverthless, the existence of them is referred to in the High Court decision.

 As to the High Court dispute, the background is that the Earl of Plymouth and two other members of his family (acting as trustees of family trusts) sought and obtained planning permission, subject to conditions, in relation to the development of the so-called garden city to the north of Cardiff, Plasdŵr.
 The overall project involves building some 7000 houses.

 Michelmores acted for the tenant, Mr Jenkin Rees, aged 86, having been the tenant of the Holding since the mid-1960s.
 The tenancy is subject to succession provisions.
 There are two generations of successors waiting in the wings.